 From 2006-2008, she was seconded to the United Nations, Human Rights and Economic Law division of the Legal Affairs Bureau of Canada’s Department of Foreign Affairs and International Trade (now Global Affairs Canada).
-She participated as a legal adviser for Canada in the negotiation of international treaties, resolutions and declaratory instruments at the United Nations and the Organization of American States.
-She also took part in the crime of aggression negotiations for the International Criminal Court and carried out an assessment visit on the future prospects for the Khmer Rouge trials in Phnom Penh, Cambodia.
+She participated as a legal adviser for Canada in the negotiation of international treaties, resolutions and declaratory instruments at the United Nations, the Organization of American States and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
+She also took part in the crime of aggression negotiations and carried out an assessment visit on the future prospects for the Khmer Rouge trials in Phnom Penh, Cambodia.
 Within Canada, she gained considerable experience participating in federal-provincial-territorial (FPT) consultations and consultations with national Aboriginal organizations and human rights NGOs.

 In the early 2000s, she was a volunteer consultant with the Canadian Bar Association’s International Development Program, providing pro bono assistance to lawyers bringing a legal challenge before the Constitutional Court of Uganda.